worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

  We'll look in our structure to see if that phrase is already there - if not we'll add it.
 Next we'll look at the word immediately after the phrase, and check if it is in the list of likely words for that phrase.
 If it is already there, increment its weight.
 If it's not already there, add it and set its weight to 1.

-In psuedo-code, this could be expressed as:
+In pseudo-code, this could be expressed as:

 ```
 for each entry in the tokens